-Our ability to achieve revenue growth in the future will depend, in part, on our success in recruiting and retaining highly skilled advanced technology, managerial, sales, and marketing personnel.
-Our corporate office, including our advance technology engineering group, is based in Southern California.
+Our ability to achieve growth in the future will depend, in part, on our success at retaining highly skilled engineering, managerial, sales, and marketing personnel.
+In addition, our corporate office, including our advance technology engineering group, is based in Southern California.
 The high cost of living in Southern California makes it difficult to attract talent from outside the region and may also put pressure on overall employment related expense.
 The inability to retain and attract qualified personnel in a timely manner, or the loss of any key personnel, could make it difficult to meet key objectives, such as timely and effective product introductions.